Docebo Inc. (DCBO) Gains As Market Dips: What You Should Know

-Coming into today, shares of the company had gained 1.68% in the past month.
-In that same time, the Computer and Technology sector gained 0.99%, while the S&P 500 gained 0.84%.
+Prior to today's trading, shares of the company had lost 7.12% over the past month.
+This has lagged the Computer and Technology sector's loss of 1.67% and the S&P 500's loss of 2% in that time.

 Wall Street will be looking for positivity from Docebo Inc. as it approaches its next earnings report date.
 The company is expected to report EPS of $0.02, up 150% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $38.67 million, up 29.75% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $38.67 million, up 29.75% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Docebo Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Docebo Inc.Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Docebo Inc. is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Docebo Inc. is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Docebo Inc. is currently trading at a Forward P/E ratio of 130.68.
-Its industry sports an average Forward P/E of 41.57, so we one might conclude that Docebo Inc. is trading at a premium comparatively.
+Valuation is also important, so investors should note that Docebo Inc. has a Forward P/E ratio of 124.82 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 41.37.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 72, which puts it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 76, putting it in the top 31% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.